Skip to content

 make test Run pytest

-make check Run formatting, linting, typechecking, and tests in sequence
+make check-all Run linting, typechecking, and tests

 make cov Generate coverage report and open HTML index

-make docs Serve MkDocs locally (if MkDocs configured)
+make docs-serve Serve MkDocs locally

 make release-patch Bump patch version, update changelog